 Large data breaches are becoming a fact of life we have to deal with.
 In 2019 alone, an estimated 4 billion records were breached, a number that’s only rising.
-Fortunately, citizens aren’t on their own dealing with the fallout: Government innovation and cooperation between government and private industry is helping to better secure our data.
+Fortunately, citizens aren’t on their own dealing with the fallout.
+Government innovation and cooperation between government and private industry are helping to better secure our data.

 The Cooperation Needed

 This has been the work of years and several pieces of legislation.
-For example, in 2015, the Cybersecurity Information Sharing Act was passed, allowing companies to share data on potential threats with government agencies, but doesn’t make such reporting mandatory.
+For example, in 2015, the Cybersecurity Information Sharing Act was passed.
+And allow companies to share data on potential threats with government agencies.
+But doesn’t make such reporting mandatory.
 However, some challenges remain, some logistical, some philosophical.

-- Civil liberties: There has been repeated concern that private citizens could have their privacy violated or have their digital information used in ways unrelated to cybersecurity.
-These concerns will be evergreen and ongoing; during the COVID-19 pandemic, for example, there’s worry that information from contact tracing apps and GPS tracking tools will be misused.
+Civil liberties: There has been repeated concern that private citizens could have their privacy violated or have their digital information used in ways unrelated to cybersecurity.
+These concerns will be evergreen and ongoing; during the COVID-19 pandemic.
+For example, there’s the worry that information from contact tracing apps and GPS tracking tools will be misused.

-- Shifting concerns: Technology is changing at a pace far faster than even private industry can fully track, and concerns of citizens can shift with it.
+Shifting concerns: Technology is changing at a pace far faster than even private industry can fully track.
+And the concerns of citizens can shift with it.
 Even staying literate in these technologies can be a difficult task.

 How Government Innovation Can Help

-- Education: Stakeholders will tend from the knowledgeable to, in some cases, not even having a smartphone they use regularly.
+Education: Stakeholders will tend to the knowledgeable, in some cases, not even having a smartphone they use regularly.
 Governments can educate everyone and put them on an equal footing through public service campaigns, resource offices, and similar tools.

 As technology becomes more commonplace in our lives and put to different uses, we’ll be increasingly turning to the government to help bridge the gap and bring everyone to the table.
 Government innovation will be needed to ensure everyone is heard, respected, included, and, finally, protected.
 To learn more about government innovation and cybersecurity, contact us!